burlachenkok/exploring-python3/python3-note.md

 b = tuple([1,2,23])
  ```

-If you want to include tuples in another tuple you need to use parentheses `()`, so that nested tuples are interpreted correctly.
+If you want to include tuples in another tuple you need to use nested parentheses `()`, so that nested tuples are interpreted correctly.
 Example of creating a tuple with 2 elements where the second element is a tuple by itself:
  ```python
  a=(1,(2,3,4,5,6))
  ```